This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Adjust the dressing ingredients to suit your taste preferences, adding more vinegar for tanginess or more sugar for sweetness.
+• Adjust to taste: Add more vinegar for tang or a little extra sugar for sweetness.

-• Let the salad chill.
-This salad is great right after it’s made, but it’s even better after an hour or more so that the flavors can develop.
+• Let it chill: The salad tastes great right away but is even better after an hour as the flavors develop.

 Frequently Asked Questions